mirage/ocaml-cohttp/README.md

 ## Simple HTTP server

-If you install the Async dependency, then a `cohttp-async-server` binary will also be built and installed that acts in a similar fashion to the Python `SimpleHTTPServer`.
-Just run `cohttp-async-server` in a directory and it will open up a local port and serve the files over HTTP.
+If you install the Async dependency, then a `cohttp-server` binary will also be built and installed that acts in a similar fashion to the Python `SimpleHTTPServer`.
+Just run `cohttp-server` in a directory and it will open up a local port and serve the files over HTTP.